Chris Gober is a trusted legal adviser for the most consequential matters in American politics:

 Prior to founding The Gober Group (and predecessor firm Gober Hilgers), Chris worked for a leading international law firm and served as head of that firm’s Political Law section.
 His practice included white collar defense representing both political and non-political clients.
 Chris previously served as General Counsel to the National Republican Senatorial Committee and provided counsel to Republican U.S. Senators and was responsible for all legal operations of the committee.
 He also worked as Deputy Counsel to the Republican National Committee and as Counsel in the Office of Legal Policy at the U.S. Department of Justice, where he focused on national security issues and the confirmations of Chief Justice John Roberts and Justice Samuel Alito to the U.S. Supreme Court.

 In addition to his legal experience, Chris served as a political operative for President George W. Bush’s 2000 and 2004 presidential campaigns and as general consultant to a member of the U.S. House of Representatives during the 2012 election cycle.
-He is also the architect and co-founder of Citizen Super PAC, the first crowdfunding marketplace where Americans from all walks of life can select and back specific ads for Republican candidates or issues they support or oppose.
+He was also recently elected to serve on the Board of Directors of Texas A&M University’s political action committee.
 Chris has been a featured speaker for political and civic organizations, and he regularly appears on Fox News and other national news outlets as a legal and political commentator.

 Chris has volunteered as a Court Appointed Special Advocate (CASA) to advocate for the best interests of abused and neglected children, helping these children find safe, permanent homes as quickly as possible.
 In 2010, he was elected to membership in the Fellows of the Texas Bar Foundation, which is limited to the top 1/3 of 1% of Texas attorneys each year.
 Chris also served on the Board of Directors of A Hand Up, a charitable organization that assists women and children in need as well as the mentally and physically disabled.
-He is also an active member of Entrepreneurs’ Organization, a global business network of leading entrepreneurs and business owners in 46 countries, and currently serves as Chair of the Austin Chapter’s Accelerator program.
+He is also an active member of Entrepreneurs’ Organization (EO), a global business network of leading entrepreneurs and business owners in 46 countries, and currently serves EO Austin’s Board of Directors and chairs the Accelerator program.

 To view Chris’s bio in a printable PDF format, click HERE.